knil-sama/boite_postale/README.md

 # boite-postale

-Simple personal project trying to use open date from laposte
+Simple personal project trying to use open data from laposte

-with aws, folium tech
+with aws, folium tech and continuous integration using Travis CI